 Inflammatory breast cancer treatment typically involves a combination of therapies.
 Here’s an overview:

-- Chemotherapy: Often the first treatment used to shrink the cancer before surgery.
+- Chemotherapy Treatment: Often the first treatment used to shrink the cancer before surgery.

 - Surgery: After chemotherapy, a mastectomy (removal of the breast) is usually performed.

-- Radiation therapy: Targeted radiation may be used to kill remaining cancer cells after surgery.
+- Radiation therapy Treatment: Targeted radiation may be used to kill remaining cancer cells after surgery.

-- Hormone therapy: If the cancer is hormone-receptor-positive, medications may block hormones that fuel cancer growth.
+- Hormone therapy Treatment: If the cancer is hormone-receptor-positive, medications may block hormones that fuel cancer growth.

 The exact cause of inflammatory breast cancer is not well understood, but several factors may contribute: